 Nevada Northern Railway/Nevada State Railroad Museum - Carson City

 The Nevada Northern Railway looks to generally preserve the history of the state's once profitable copper industry.
-The railroad has been in operation on and off since 1905 although it has not hauled freight since 1986 when the Kennecott Minerals Company turned over much of the property to the White Pine Historical Railroad, which today operates it as the Nevada Northern Railway Museum.
-They offer several different special train rides including BBQ trains, wine trains, charters, the Chocolate Express, and holiday specials.
-Also, between the Nevada Northern and the museum they own nine steam locomotives, five of which are operational (and two of those are original Nevada Northern locomotives).
+The railroad has been in operation (albeit not continuously) since 1905.
+Unfortunately, freight operations have not been performed since 1986 when the Kennecott Minerals Company turned over much of the property to the White Pine Historical Railroad.
+Today, the railroad is operated as part of the Nevada Northern Railway Museum.
+They offer several different special train rides including BBQ Trains, wine trains, charters, the Chocolate Express, and holiday specials.
+Also, between the Nevada Northern and the museum they have nine steam locomotives on-hand, five of which are operational (and two of those are original Nevada Northern locomotives).
 Finally, be sure to check out their many pieces of rolling stock and locomotives on display, including several steam locomotives.

 Nevada Southern Railway/Nevada State Railroad Museum - Boulder City

 The Nevada Southern Railway is based in Boulder City, Nevada in the southern region of the state.
-It operates on trackage once owned by a railroad known as the Nevada Southern Railway, a government sponsored operation built to help construct the now-Hoover Dam in the late 1920s through the 1930s.
-Today the railroad offers a number of special train rides and events throughout the year and their coaches are fully climate controlled.
-The organization also houses a collection of rolling stock and locomotives, including three steam locomotives all of which sit on display.
+It operates on trackage once owned by a railroad known by the same name, a government-sponsored operation which helped construct the Hoover Dam.
+Today the railroad offers a number of special rides and events throughout the year and their coaches are fully climate controlled.
+The organization also houses a collection of rolling stock and locomotives, including three steam locomotives (all of which sit on display).
+These include Eureka-Nevada Railway (Eureka & Palisade) 2-8-0 #12 (a 36-inch gauge steamer built by the Baldwin Locomotive Works in 1896), Union Pacific 2-8-0 #6264 (a Class C-2 "Consolidation Type" built by Baldwin in 1907), and Pacific Lumber Company 2-8-2 #35 (built by Baldwin in 1923).
+While on the grounds also be sure and visit the Nevada State Railroad Museum's even more impressive steam collection, which currently includes six examples, three of which are operational.

 Virginia & Truckee Railway